A step-by-step guide to saving on your taxes in 2019.

 The student loan interest deduction reduces your taxable income based on how much interest you paid on top of your student loan principal payments.

 As an example: If you make $50,000 a year, all of it is subject to taxes.
-But a $2,000 deduction can bring down your taxable income down to $48,000.
+But a $2,000 deduction can bring your taxable income down to $48,000.
 That’s the idea behind the student loan interest deduction — to bring down your taxable income.

 How student loan interest works

 You’ll pay this interest as you repay your student loan.
-In fact, when you make a payment toward your loan, it goes toward the interest first, before any of it reduces your principal (or the original amount you borrowed).
+In fact, when you make a payment toward your loan, it goes toward the interest first, before any of it reduces your principal — or the original amount you borrowed.
 Over the course of a year, that interest adds up.

 How the tax deduction works

 Now comes the student loan interest deduction.
-To calculate your interest deduction, you take the total you paid in student loan interest for the tax year — from January 1 to December 31, for most people — and deduct it from your taxable income.
+To calculate your interest deduction, you take the total amount you paid in student loan interest for the tax year — from January 1 to December 31, for most people — and deduct it from your taxable income.
 The deduction is capped at $2,500, and it may be reduced the higher your income is.
-Federal and private loans both qualify for deducting.
+Federal and private loans both qualify for deduction.